-3. Respond to domestic violence crimes in ways that are victim safety-centered but not victim- dependent.

-- a.
-Approach each case with an understanding that the victim may be unavailable to testify or may recant. - Utilize all available sources of evidence that support charges independent of a victim's direct testimony. - Seek charges stemming from a defendant's actions after officers' arrival on the scene, witness tampering from jail, and violations of pre-trial release conditions. - d.
-If requested by the victim or victim's advocate, ask the court to order that the victim's address and phone number
+- 3. Respond to domestic violence crimes in ways that are victim safety-centered but not victim-dependent. - a.
+Approach each case with an understanding that the victim may be unavailable to testify or may recant. - b.
+Utilize all available sources of evidence that support charges independent of a victim's direct testimony. - c.
+Seek charges stemming from a defendant's actions after officers' arrival on the scene, witness tampering from jail, prohibited person in possession of a firearm and violations of pre-trial release conditions. - d.
+If requested by the victim or victim's advocate, ask the court to order that the victim's address and phone number remain confidential or be restricted to defendant's attorney only. - e.
+Consider whether to ask the court to order the suspect to surrender firearms, based on information in the investigative file, the suspect's history and conversations with the victim.

-- remain confidential or be restricted to defendant's attorney only. - e.
-Protect victims from retaliation because of their participation in prosecution. - f.
-Pursue possible charges that can be prosecuted independent of a victim's direct testimony. - g.
-Emphasize at every opportunity that it is the prosecutor's decision on behalf of the community and the state to pursue charges, and not the victim's decision. - h.
-Stay alert to intimidation and coercion directed at victims to prevent their participation.
+- f.
+Protect victims from retaliation because of their participation in prosecution. - g.
+Pursue possible charges that can be prosecuted independent of a victim's direct testimony. - h.
+Emphasize at every opportunity that it is the prosecutor's decision on behalf of the community and the state to pursue charges, and not the victim's decision. - i.
+Stay alert to intimidation and coercion directed at victims to prevent their participation. - j.
 Be prepared to take prompt action for witness tampering by the defendant and utilize the doctrine of forfeiture by wrongdoing (see Appendix 5B: Training Memo-The Implications of Forfeiture by Wrongdoing for Prosecution of Domestic Abuse Cases).